sysfce2/AviSynth_masktools/README.md

 Changelog
 **v2.2.20 (20200206)
+- new "yscalef" and "yscaleb" keywords similar to "scalef" and "scaleb" but scaling is forced to use rules for Y (non-UV) planes
 - mt_lutspa: add parameters "scale_inputs", "clamp_float" and "clamp_float_UV"
 - new predefined constants in expressions: yrange_min, yrange_half, yrange_max
   Unlike range_min, range_half, range_max the y-prefixed versions do not depend on whether the currently